 As most of our readers know, if you want to get the most bang for your buck out of a vacation, it’s hard to beat a cruise.
 The cost of traveling all over the world, eating like royalty, and seeing top-notch entertainment every night would come at a high price anywhere else.
 But there are some extra overlooked expenses that come along with cruising that can leave you in shock at the end of your voyage.

 Just because you are going on a cruise doesn’t mean you have to blow ALL your money.
 Here are a few tips to make sure you don’t break your budget on your next cruise.

-Side note: Many cruise ships allow you to access the internet from your room on your own device while others only have certain hotspots in parts of the ship.
+Side note: Most cruise ships allow you to access the internet from your room on your own device while older ships only have certain hotspots in parts of the ship.
 Alternatively you can always visit the cyber café as well but you better surf quickly because these costs can add up fast.

 Buying pics from the cruise paparazzi

 Cruise lines love to make passengers feel like celebrities with the constant flash of photography everywhere.
 But this is not because you are exceptionally photogenic or famous.
 It’s because they make a fortune off those prints which can cost $20 for one 8×10.
 While these pictures don’t cost you anything if you don’t want the prints, today’s cameras can take exceptional pictures for free.
 It’s not hard to find another cruiser willing to take a picture for you.
 You just won’t have those nifty backgrounds in your photo.

 I always like to buy at least one photo from the cruise line because I know those photographers work hard for their money, but it’s easy to get carried away and find yourself spending well over $100 for just a few prints.
 Only buy the prints you simply cannot live without.